 Although swimming pool personal injury claims are infrequent, this case highlights the potential liability that holiday home owners face and the importance of having comprehensive public liability insurance.

-- If a third party has an accident (slip and trip, a cut from broken floor tile) or injury whilst using your pool, are you insured for any costs involved in defending an injury claim and subsequent compensation?
+- If a third party has an injury (slip and trip, a cut from broken floor tile) or becomes ill after using your pool, are you insured for any costs involved in defending a claim and subsequent compensation?

 - What level of indemnity does your public liability insurance provide? £5 million is recommended.
-Some foreign insurance policies provide insufficient levels of indemnity, as low as £100,000 which often exclude swimming pool related incidents.
+Some insurance policies provide insufficient levels of indemnity and exclude swimming pool related incidents.

-- Check that cover extents to cover holiday makers, not just family and friends.
+- Check that cover extents to cover paying guests, not just family and friends.

 Swimming pool safety

-If you have a swimming pool at your holiday home you should take all reasonable precautions to prevent injury and protect the public – don’t be negligent.
+If you have a swimming pool at your holiday home you should take all reasonable precautions to prevent injury and protect the public.
 Put up safety signs and inform guests of your ‘pool rules’.

-You should also ensure that you comply with any local laws governing pool security.
-For example, pool security in France.
+If your holiday home is overseas, you should also ensure that you comply with any local laws governing pool security.

 Sensible health and safety is about managing risks.